rust-lang/rfcs/text/0000-futures.md

 In order to accomodate for this behavior, the `Waker` and `LocalWaker` types are defined through a `RawWaker` type, which is an struct that defines a dynamic dispatch mechanism, which consists of an raw object pointer and a virtual function pointer table (vtable).
-This mechanism allows implementors of an executor to customize the behavior of `RawWaker`, `Waker` and `LocalWaker` objects.
+This mechanism allows implementers of an executor to customize the behavior of `Waker` and `LocalWaker` objects by providing an executor-specific `RawWaker`.

 This mechanism is chosen in favor of trait objects since it allows for more flexible memory management schemes. `RawWaker` can be implemented purely in